ImgBotApp/InternetNL/faqs/report/test/good_pl.md

-All subtests passed ⇒ full score
+Passed all subtests ⇒ full score in test section